jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.14 Cosh

-Returns the hyperbolic cosine (cosh) of each values in a raster.
+Returns the hyperbolic cosine (cosh) of each values in a raster..

 *Parameters*: